skellystudios/skelly-io/skellyio-jekyll/_posts/2016-02-12-storytime-lang.markdown

 The thing is interpreted, but is flakey as hell.
 Syntax errors, access errors, etc. will all basically just cause a runtime error.
 Needless to say, you shouldn't run this anywhere near production, because that would be like letting a kid with a toy stethoscope perform heart surgery.

+# Building It

+Making the parser in `Parsec` was a real pleasure.
+I know it's no longer the [most fashionable](https://github.com/Gabriel439/post-rfc/blob/master/sotu.md#compilers), but it definitely did the job.

+I actually parse in two stages, once to roughly tokenize, and once to try to make sense of what's a pretty ambiguous grammar.
+For that second stage I already have a stream of tokens, and would have ideally used parsec a second time, but since there were Nerf bullets flying inches from my nose, I decided to stop combing through the documentation and LIVE A LITTLE.
+So I basically coded it by hand and now probably regret that.

+The evaluation uses the StateT monad to handle "the environment".
+It's the first time I've used a monad transform in anything other than a pet example, and it was great.
+I've read some great stuff about combining them with the Free monad in order to get true monadic composability.

 # Future Development

 ### Modifiers